google-research/recsim_ng/docs/api_docs/python/recsim_ng/applications/recsys_partially_observable_rl/recommender/CollabFilteringModel.md

 </td>
 <td>
 Optional Numpy array of weights for the training samples, used for weighting the loss function (during training only).
 You can either pass a flat (1D) Numpy array with the same length as the input samples (1:1 mapping between weights and samples), or in the case of temporal data, you can pass a 2D array with shape
  `(samples, sequence_length)`,
  to apply a different weight to every timestep of every sample.
 This argument is not supported when `x` is a dataset, generator, or `keras.utils.Sequence` instance, instead provide the sample_weights as the third element of `x`.
+ Note that sample weighting does not apply to metrics specified via the `metrics` argument in `compile()`.
+To apply sample weighting to your metrics, you can specify them via the `weighted_metrics` in `compile()` instead.
 </td>
 </tr><tr>
 <td>